rocavalc/SQLPageCalculator/README.md

 # SQLPageCalculator
-Simple Python project to read the number of SQL Server logical reads and convert them to Gigabytes.
+Simple Python project to read the number of SQL Server logical reads during a query execution and convert them to Gigabytes.

 How to use it?
 - in SQL Server Management Studio, run the query you want to investigate like this: